Maserati GranTurismo new car review

 Summary

-Maserati has taken its time deciding how a full-electric future should be translated into Maserati motion and the result here should feel opulent and elegantly exclusive.
+The Italian maker took its time in deciding how a full-electric future should be translated into Maserati motion and the result here feels opulent and elegantly exclusive.
 Ultimately though, there still nothing quite like the alternative throbbing V6 that better encapsulates what this enduring Trident brand is all about.
 Our automotive lives are going to change over the next few years, but some things should stay the same.
 This GranTurismo is proof that Maserati understands that.

 + More